-However, when people ruminate about an obsession, they tend to search for answers, repeatedly.
-By mentally scrambling around for solutions, albeit unsuccessfully, they worsen the problem.
-A person will deliberate about lost opportunities, disappointments, if-only statements and regrets.
-Also “shoulds” and “musts” come into ruminations, such as ‘I should have prayed harder’, ‘I must double-check my work is hundred percent’ or ‘If only I didn’t have OCD, I would be a better person’.
-Sorrow, grief, what to do about this or that, how to protect oneself or others, and fear about the future and what it holds, all add to the person’s problem.
+However, when people who have OCD ruminate about an obsession, they tend to search for answers in their heads where there are none.
+They dwell on lost opportunities, disappointments, if-only statements and regrets.
+Also negative shoulds and musts come into ruminations, such as, “I should have prayed harder”, “I must double-check my work is hundred percent” or “If only I didn’t have OCD, I would be a better person”.
+Sorrow, grief, what to do about this or that, how to protect themselves or others, and fear about the future and what it holds, all add to the problem.

-No, because obsessive thoughts are involuntary and cannot be controlled, but behaviours can be controlled, whether mental or physical.
-And so in this instance, you would be stopping a negative response when you shift state, not trying to stop an obsession.
-In other words, you would Acknowledge the intrusive thoughts are there, Accept they are there and Allow them to come and go while staying in the present.
-Leaning into raised anxiety while practising mindfulness is essential, too, because it teaches you that you can hold yourself up until anxiety reduces in its own time.
-By bearing with associated distress, you build a tolerance to it, and this is what leads to becoming less sensitised to the obsessional fear.
+No, because intrusive thoughts are involuntary and cannot be controlled, but behaviours can be controlled, whether mental or physical.
+And so in this instance, you would be stopping a compulsive response when you shift state, not an obsession.
+In other words, you would Acknowledge the obsessive thoughts are there, Accept they are there and Allow them to come and go while staying in the present and continuing to do what you’re doing.

 © Carol Edwards 2018 Updated 2019.

-Get a FREE online counselling consultation with Sunil Punjabi
+Online counselling with Sunil Punjabi

 My colleague, Sunil Punjabi, is a confident therapist and highly recommended for his expert approach in delivering exposure-response prevention for ruminations among other obsessional problems.
 He does call and skype and offers a sliding scale.
 Ask me for details here.